xubingyue/avocadodb/Documentation/Books/AQL/Fundamentals/Syntax.md

 case to make them distinguishable from other query parts.

 There are a few more keywords in addition to the higher-level operation keywords.
-Additional keywords may be added in future versions of ArangoDB.
+Additional keywords may be added in future versions of AvocadoDB.
 The complete list of keywords is currently:

 <div class="columns-3">